 The Town of Eagle Operations Update

-The measure is one of a series of steps taken Sunday by Town Manager Brandy Reitter to protect the Eagle community and Town workforce – including a declaration of local emergency that allows for greater flexibility in the deployment of Town employees, and acquisition of needed equipment, supplies, and other resources.
+These measures are a series of steps taken by Town Manager Brandy Reitter to protect the Eagle community and Town workforce – including a declaration of local emergency that allows for greater flexibility in the deployment of Town employees, and acquisition of needed equipment, supplies, and other resources.

 COMMUNITY INFORMATION LINKS: